Note: Information for existing Math B.Sc. students can be found at the bottom of this page

-Below is a list of the planned offerings over the next few years.
+This file lists planned offerings for the next few years.
 However, please note that due to budgetary issues, changes in enrollment, or other issues, planned course offerings can change from time to time and may do so without notice.
-Use this table as a general guideline only.
+Use the file as a general guide only.

 Please contact firstname.lastname@example.org before entering your final year to make arrangements to complete Math 4350, Senior Project.